Singhayu108/CODESEVA/README.md

-# ITRAM MANAGEMENT - Website
+# CODESEVA - Website

-A professional website for ITRAM MANAGEMENT showcasing services, projects, and contact information.
+A professional website for CODESEVA showcasing services, projects, and contact information.

 ## Overview